Pabloandumundu/Tagstoo/README.md

 ![](https://tagstoo.sourceforge.io/img_ext/demoimage1lq.png)

 Precise search possibilities, with various input fields, allowing to add all the necessary tags that you want.
 For example, in one field you can add the tags 'cat' and 'white' and in another field you can add the tags 'dog' and 'brown', so the search result will return all white cats and brown dogs.
+Another more abstract example to show the available searches can be: Searh under folders that have (tag50) or (tag51 + tag52) files that have (tag1 + tag2 + tag7 + tag8) or (tag1 + tag2 + tag6 + tag9) but don't have (tag10) and (tag11).

 Multimedia files preview in both explorer and searcher results cards.
 The cover images of epubs also are shown.